SAUBHAGYA-207/STL10/README.md

 ---

+## 🖥️ 6.
+Training Environment

+The complete training pipeline was executed on the **Paramrudra HPC Cluster** available at **Indian Institute of Technology (IIT) Patna**.
+The cluster enabled efficient large-scale training, especially for:

+* Handling 100,000 unlabeled samples
+* Accelerating GPU-based deep learning workloads
+* Running multi-stage SSL and SWA efficiently

+---

 ## 🚀 Key Highlights

 * ✅ Efficient architecture tailored for small images
 * ✅ Strong use of semi-supervised learning
 * ✅ High accuracy with compact model size
 * ✅ Fully reproducible pipeline
+* ✅ Trained on high-performance computing infrastructure

 ---